alfierushby/markdown-cv/index.md

 __Maths Homework Solver Project__ <br>
 \- Can be found <a href="https://github.com/ickeyben123/NEA">Here</a>.<br>
 \- Extensive use of trees to solve calculus problems.
+\- Front-end interface to manage homework files and marking.

 ## Extra-curricular